100000000x/website/_posts/2020-10-30-docker-compose-django-react-nginx-let-s-encrypt.md

 sudo ./init-letsencrypt.sh
 ```

-Once again, stop containers and run in the background:
+Once again, stop containers and run them in the background:

 ```bash
 # run in VPS! in app dir